 In addition, if the weight of the redwood compacts the soil beneath, that means that exchange of gasses like oxygen and carbon dioxide will be minimal, affecting the redwood tree and microorganisms.

-All the evidence provided by living trees connotes that redwoods self-destruct their own tissue beneath during old age.
-Even though some downward weight will be transferred beyond the trunk a little bit, the energy won't be dispersed to the entire root system.
+A of visual evidence provided by living trees connotes that redwoods self-destruct their own tissue beneath during old age.

 The effects of the weight may be at least two-fold.
 One part is the pressure from the weight on the cambium tissue underneath the root plate.
 The other aspect is potential soil compaction affecting the movement of water and air in the soil.